 Ruxolitinib (RUX) is an FDA-approved oral, selective inhibitor of Janus kinase (JAK) 1/2 for the treatment of patients with intermediate or high-risk myelofibrosis and polycythemia vera who have had an inadequate response to or are intolerant of hydroxyurea.
 Preclinical studies from our laboratory have demonstrated that RUX in combination with dexamethasone shows marked anti-myeloma effects both in vitro and in vivo.
-Specifically, RUX blocks expression of Mucin 1 whose function is linked to lenalidomide (LEN) resistance and down-regulates PD-L1 and PD-L2 expression and reduces tumor stimulatory M2 macrophage polarization in multiple myeloma (MM) bone marrow.
+Specifically, RUX blocks expression of Mucin 1 whose function is linked to lenalidomide (LEN) resistance, downregulates PD-L1 and PD-L2 expression and reduces tumor stimulatory M2 macrophage polarization in multiple myeloma (MM) bone marrow.
 Recently published results from a Phase 1 trial for 28 heavily previously treated MM patients administered RUX, LEN and methylprednisolone (MP) demonstrated that the therapy was well tolerated and RUX overcame refractoriness to LEN and steroids (Berenson et al., Clin Cancer Res.
 2020).
-The clinical and overall response rates were 46% and 28%, respectively, and all 12 responding patients were refractory to LEN.
-To further evaluate whether RUX and steroids without LEN demonstrate clinical activity and its tolerability in the same patient population, an ongoing Phase I trial was expanded to also include a cohort of patients treated with this two-drug combination (NCT03110822).
+The clinical benefit rate (CBR) and overall response rate (ORR) were 46% and 28%, respectively, and all 12 responding patients were refractory to LEN.
+We evaluated whether the combination of RUX and steroids without LEN was active for treating similar patients through treatment of a cohort within the current trial using this two-drug combination (NCT03110822).

-This ongoing phase 1 trial is the first study reporting clinical activity of the JAK inhibitor RUX with steroids for MM.
-These results demonstrate that RUX with only steroids is also well tolerated and shows promising efficacy for treating heavily previously treated MM patients.
+This ongoing Phase 1 trial is the first study demonstrating clinical activity of the two-drug combination of the JAK inhibitor RUX with steroids for MM patients.
+The treatment was well tolerated and shows promising efficacy for treating heavily previously treated MM patients.
 Because of this, additional studies are being conducted with higher doses of RUX in combination with MP for this patient population.